 Madhmad Sarang has much the same rights as Brindavani Sarang for the cachet of “Raganga Raga.”
 Almost all its lakshanas are identical to Brindavani, the difference being in the nishad: Madhmad takes only the komal nishad.
 In Carnatic music, Raga Madhyamavati shares the same scale.

 The Madhmad spirit pervades this immortal S.N.
 Tripathi composition from RANI ROOPMATI.
 Those were the days when composers intimately knew the ropes of their metier.
 Mukesh: aa laut ke aaja mere meet.

 We come to the most important clip of this article from the point of view of understanding the subtleties of raganga Sarang.
 This exposition by Pandit Ramashreya Jha “Ramrang” also touches upon the provinces of Kanada and Malhar.
 What separates Madhmad Sarang from the scale-congruent Megh is clearly demonstrated as are the points of difference between Megh and Megh Malhar.
-Jha-sahab holds forth for almost 14 uninterrupted minutes and accomplishes what no reams of the written word can.
+Jha-sahab holds forth for over 12 uninterrupted minutes and accomplishes what no reams of the written word can.
 Those handicapped by language will do well to seek translation of the proceedings.

 The swarasmith par excellence, Bismillah Khan.

 Among the greatest of the great masters, Bade Ghulam Ali Khan.